Find a Guide

 - Clearing a Disclosure Barring Service (DBS) check.

-To find a local guide runner simply put in your postcode in the search box above.
+To find a local guide runner simply put in your postcode in the search box at the top of the page.

 - You must be 18 years or over to use the Find a Guide database.